How to Put String in a Weed Eater

 8. Feed the string through the external holes

-Skip this step if you have a speed feed trimmer — after all, you threaded the string through the eyelets before winding it up.
+Skip this step if you have a speed feed trimmer — you already threaded the eyelets before winding.

 9. Reassemble the weed eater